dijkstracula/ivy-ts/doc/operations.md

 ## Rollback

 Before we can retry an extraction we need to unmark all the nodes we previously marked.
-We broadcast a `tuple_undo_mark_req` message to all such nodes and then wait for responses before retrying.
+We broadcast a `undo_mark_req` message to all such nodes and then wait for responses before retrying.

 ### Commit point:

-When all `tuple_delete_resp` messages have been received from our current view.
+When all `delete_resp` messages have been received from our current view.